NixWasTaken/Shepilov.Nikita.5H.Secondaweb/README.md

 ### What does it contain?

-- LogIn, SignUp,LogOut
-- 4 CRUDE operations on a SQL DataBase
+- 4 CRUD operations
-- html5 template for graphics: https://html5up.net/landed
+- html5 template used for css source code: https://html5up.net/landed